tslight/SpaceCadet/README.md

 ### CLI LaunchAgent (optional)

-Edit the plist template at `scripts/com.apple.space-cadet.plist` if needed, then:
+For the CLI-only binary you can still use a LaunchAgent.
+Edit the template at `scripts/com.apple.space-cadet.plist` if needed, then:

 ```zsh
 make release